oxgr/osc-workflows/README.md

 - Do you prioritise **ease of setup or customisability**?

 ## Steps
+### Connect devices
-1. Connect all devices to the same network.
+Make sure all devices are connected to the same network.

 2. Find the IP addresses of each device to send/receive from.
 3. Set up OSC implentations for each device.
 4. Test devices in isolation.